w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 <mark><em><strong>Draft reviewers:</strong> This text is only rough notes for now.
 Your comments are welome on these ideas.</em></mark>

-Sometimes people use lots of words on web site links that do not seem to make sense.
-I think they are metaphors, but I’m not sure.

-If there is a lot going on on a page I find it very hard to focus.
-Especially if there is noise or video that starts without me doing anything.
+> If there is a lot going on on a page I find it very hard to focus.
+Especially if there is audio or video that starts without me doing anything.

-Early non-verbal autism - addressed with early childhood support, may still have some issues with communication

-Works part-time as a data entry clerk - struggles if the interface changes, or if asked to do tasks that use parts of the system that haven't been used much

-Visits a drop in centre to attend a number of groups including peer support, relaxation and film/tv chat

-Prefers text based messaging apps - uses them to talk in online games

-Experiences anxiety when faced with significant changes

-Lives with parents in a separate space, parents help daily with cooking and cleaning.
-Have been learning how to cook more things - uses videos that show simple straight forward steps.
-Finds websites that have unclear instructions or descriptions difficult.

-> I often miss items on sale because it is hard for me to spot the red labels used to show those things.
-Sometimes filling out the shopping cart forms is tricky because if I leave something out they show it in red and it's hard for me to see it.

-Lee was born with deuteranopia and protanopia, commonly referred to as red/green color blindness.
-He has difficulty distinguishing among items that are red, green, orange, and brown, all of which appear kind of a murky brown.

-Lee discovered that shopping for clothes online is actually an advantage over going to physical stores.
-In addition to just showing pictures of items in the various colors offered, his favorite sites include color labels making coordinating what goes together much easier.
-Sometimes when checking out though, the required fields and error messages are notated with a red outline and Lee has to pay special attention to identify them.
-He's noticed lately, however, that a lot of sites are getting better about using a secondary notation like an asterisk for required fields and bold text or an arrow pointing to errors.
-This really helps a lot.

-Lee plays in a various fantasy football leagues with his friends and workmates.
-Sometimes there can be problems with the way these sites use color to differentiate between teams, player positions and whether or not players are selected for his team.
-As a result, he tends to prefer certain Fantasy Football apps over others which means he has to try and convince friends to play using the same app.
+Blair's autism was diagnosed early because of delays in speech development, sometimes called non-speaking autism.
+They received a lot of early childhood support which helped Blair develop language and social skills.
+Blair still has some problems with language, especially when experiencing anxiety.

+Blair works part-time as a data entry clerk.
+Working with a computer is easy for Blair although updates to the data entry application can cause Blair problems if there are significant changes to the interface.
+This can cause feelings of axiety for Blair if they don't know the change is coming and are given time to adapt.
+It can also be difficult for Blair if someone asks for some work that means Blair has to use less commonly used tools or parts of the system.

+Blair has his own living space in his parent's house.
+They help with cooking and cleaning but Blair has been learning how to cook more things using online videos.
+Blair finds the straight forward, practical step-by-step videos really helpful.
+If the video is full of metaphors, vague language or implied content it can be more difficult to understand.
+Online written content that is full of metaphors or sarcasm can be similarly difficult because the meaning is not clear.

 ## Assistive technologies and adaptive strategies used